IrvHenri/to-do-app/README.md

  - How to implement condtional rendering when an todo is completed
  - Filtering through an array with an id and returning a new array
  - How to return new object within a function based component via the spread operator
- - How to implement multiple useEffect hooks to execute component tasks after a rerender
+ - How to implement multiple useEffect hooks to execute component functions after a rerender

 ## Tech Stack